ydydsnyd/mono/doc/docs/how-it-works.md

 **Your server**: Your server has a datastore containing the canonical application state.
 In the example Todo app this is a supabase postgres database.
 The server provides up- and downstream endpoints that users’ Replicaches use to sync.
 The example Todo app has this endpoint glue ready to go.

-- _Push_: Replicache pushes changes to the push endpoint.
-This endpoint has an implementation for each mutator your application defines.
-Typically, as in the sample TODO app, the endpoint is implemented in JavaScript, so the client-side mutator is used pretty much as-is on the server.
+- _Push (upstream)_: Replicache pushes changes to the push endpoint.
+This endpoint has a corresponding mutator for each one your application defines.
+Typically, as in the sample TODO app, the endpoint is implemented in JavaScript, so your application's mutators are used pretty much as-is on the server.
 Whereas the client-side mutator writes to the local Replicache, the push endpoint mutator writes to the canonical server-side datastore.
 As we will see, changes (mutator invocations aka mutations) that have run locally against Replicache are re-run on the server when pushed.
-- _Pull_: Replicache periodically fetches the latest canonical state that the server has from the pull endpoint.
+- _Pull (downstream)_: Replicache periodically fetches the latest canonical state that the server has from the pull endpoint.
 The endpoint returns an update from the state that the local Replicache has to the latest state the server has, in the form of a diff over the key-value space they both store.
 We touch briefly on how this works in a moment, but if you want the full details see the [Sync Details](#sync-details) section below.
 - _Poke_: While Replicache will by default pull at regular intervals, it is a better user experience to reflect changes in realtime from one user to the others.
 Therefore when data changes on the server, the server can send a _poke_ to Replicache telling it to initiate a pull.
 A poke is a contentless hint delivered over pubsub to all connected Replicaches that they should pull.
 The Todo example app sends a poke after a user pushes a batch of changes, thus ensuring everyone quickly sees changes from other users.

 <p class="text--center">
   <img src="/img/diagram.png" width="650"/>
 </p>

-**Sync**: when a user takes an action in your app, the app invokes a mutator.
+**Sync**: When a user takes an action in your app, the app invokes a mutator.
 The mutator modifies the local Replicache, and your subscriptions fire to update your UI.
-In the background, these changes are pushed to the server in batches, where they are run again against the server-side mutators, updating the canonical datastore.
+In the background, these changes are pushed to the server in batches, where they are run using the server-side mutators, updating the canonical datastore.
 When data changes on the server, the server pokes connected Replicaches.
-In response, a Replicache pulls the new state from the server and reveals it to your app.
+In response, Replicache pulls the new state from the server and reveals it to your app.
 Your subscriptions fire because the data have changed, which updates your app’s UI.

 <p class="text--center">
   <img src="/img/flow.png" width="650"/>